Orthogonal Persistence:

 It’s Just There

-Data “just” persists
+Data “just” persists - Running Processes, too

-Code runs in ambient “domain”
+Code runs in ambient “domain” - persistent VM/container

-Interactions, e.g. Editing Documents, not “Apps”
+Interaction (e.g. Editing Document), not “Apps”

-Backup Storage Provider Subscription
+Caveat: Subscribe to Backup Storage Provider

 Orthogonal Persistence for Users